Sohila-Samir/Shell_Practises/0x00-shell_basics/README.md

 > note that u will need to attach the `source` keyword before the file name first in order for the script to run on the current proces

 ## 3-listfiles
-- prints the current working directory contents in a long formats
+- prints the current working directory contents in a long format

+## 4-listmorefiles
+- prints the current working directory content including hiden files in a long format